Neurology & Neurosurgery Services

 Neurology patient, Griffen, zooming around outside in his cart.
-He herniated a disc in his back causing severe spinal cord injury for which he had surgery at Purdue Veterinary Teaching Hospital.
+He herniated a disc in his back causing severe spinal cord injury for which he had surgery at Purdue University Veterinary Hospital.
 While he has not recovered function in his back legs, he and his owner, Dr. Amy Wozniack, have many adventures with his cart.

 Urinary Bladder Expression How-To-Videos

 Bladder Expression for Female Dogs